jmchilton/writing/bosc2017slides/biocontainers.md

 - Worked with Docker but needed to run on local HPC resources.
 - Conflicting dependencies prevent global installation of dependencies.
 - With per-tool Conda environments and cwltool this just worked!

+???

+Here is an application from my first real user of this CWL work.
+James Taylor built these ChIP-seq worklfows based on ENCODE best practices and everything worked well in Docker-based testing.
+But ultimately he needed these to run in an HPC environment.
+He tried building a big global environment with all the dependencies but they were conflicting.
+Switching his CWL execution to per-tool Conda environments (the way Galaxy would have done it) enabled everything to just work.

 ---